-9.12 The Council is a significant source of local trips in Stevenage, and needs to lead the way in promoting sustainable transport modes.
-An update to the Green Travel Plan will be undertaken, in line with HCC's travel plan guidance, to take into account changes in circumstances and technologies since the last iteration was adopted.
+- 6.10 The Council is a significant source of local trips in Stevenage, and needs to lead the way in promoting sustainable transport modes.
+An update to the Green Travel Plan will be undertaken, in line with HCC's travel plan guidance, to take into account changes in circumstances and technologies since the last iteration was adopted. - 6.11 It will include additional measures to get more staff walking and cycling to work, as well as ensuring that, wherever possible, services are carried out by sustainable modes of transport.
+A refreshed and updated Travel Plan will help to encourage a healthier workforce, thereby driving better value for local taxpayers, as well as helping to improve Stevenage's environment, and decreasing congestion.

-- 9.13 It will include additional measures to get more staff walking and cycling to work, as well as ensuring that, wherever possible, services are carried out by sustainable modes of transport.
-A refreshed and updated Travel Plan will help to encourage a healthier workforce, thereby driving better value for local taxpayers, as well as helping to improve Stevenage's environment, and decreasing congestion. - 9.14 The Council is already taking a leadership role by having a small fleet of electric vehicles for staff operations (which are also available for the public to hire).
+6.12 The Council is already taking a leadership role by having a small fleet of electric vehicles for staff operations (which are also available for the public to hire).
 The update to the Green Travel Plan will set out how the Council can go further in promoting the use of the electric vehicles to staff.
-The new Travel Plan will also consider implementing different types of bikes (i.e. cargo bikes, trikes, adapted bikes) and incentivising bike use (publicising the fact that mileage can still be claimed if staff use their own bikes). - 9.15 It has become apparent that offering alternative forms of transport has not had a significant impact on the dominant use of cars to travel to work.
-As such, the new Travel Plan may also introduce measures to disincentivise car use for the first time, including a new personal travel allowance as a replacement for free town centre parking.
+The new Travel Plan will also consider implementing different types of bikes (i.e. cargo bikes, trikes, adapted bikes) and incentivising bike use (publicising the fact that mileage can still be claimed if staff use their own bikes).

 Action Deadline Who?
-Potential funding sources Draft Workplace Travel Plan Jul 2019 SBC-Engineers Existing and future Consultation Sep 2019 SBC-Engineers SBC Engineers budget Adoption of Workplace Travel Plan Dec 2019 SBC-Engineers
+Potential funding sources

+Draft Workplace Travel Plan Jan 2019 SBC- Existing and future SBC Engineers

+Engineers budget

+Consultation Feb 2019 SBC-

+Engineers

+Adoption of Workplace May SBC-

+Travel Plan 2019 Engineers